cloud-army/kaniko-action/README.md

 If available, this action will provide Docker Credentials to kaniko from `~/.docker/config.json`.

-_**Note:** If a `config.json` file is not provided, kaniko will attempt to use other authentication mechanisms such as workload identity to GKE for authentication against the remote registry._
+_**Note:** If a `config.json` file is not provided, kaniko will attempt to use other authentication mechanisms such as [workload identity for GKE](https://github.com/GoogleContainerTools/kaniko#pushing-to-gcr-using-workload-identity).
+This is the prefered and recommended method if you are executing this github action into a GKE Cluster, Workload identity provides a keyless authentication mechanism against the GCR remote registry._

-### Workflow
+### Example Workflows

 To build and push a container image to GitHub Container Registry,